tc39/proposal-temporal/docs/datetime.md

 - `options` (optional object): An object with properties representing options for the operation.
   The following options are recognized:
-  - `calendar` (string): Whether to show the calendar annotation in the return value.
+  - `calendarName` (string): Whether to show the calendar annotation in the return value.
     Valid values are `'auto'`, `'always'`, and `'never'`.
     The default is `'auto'`.
   - `fractionalSecondDigits` (number or string): How many digits to print after the decimal point in the output string.